Web User Agents

 Status of this document

 This section describes the status of this document at the time of its publication.
-A list of current W3C publications and the latest revision of this technical report can be found in the W3C technical reports index.
+A list of current W3C publications and the latest revision of this technical report can be found in the W3C standards and drafts index at https://www.w3.org/TR/.

-This document was published by the W3C Technical Architecture Group (TAG) as an Editor’s Draft.
-Publication as an Editor’s Draft does not imply endorsement by W3C and its Members.
+This document was published by the Technical Architecture Group as an Editor’s Draft intended for the Note track.
 This is a draft document and may be updated, replaced or obsoleted by other documents at any time.
 It is inappropriate to cite this document as other than work in progress.
+Editor’s Drafts are not endorsed by W3C nor its Members.

-Feedback and comments on this specification are welcome.
+Feedback and comments on this document are welcome.
 Please file an issue in this document’s GitHub repository.

 A web user agent is any software entity that interacts with websites outside the entity itself, on behalf of its user, including just to display the content of websites.
-In web specifications, web user agents are usually referred to as just "user agents", but there are other kinds of user agents in other domains, for example "mail user agents" in the context of email.
+In web specifications and the rest of this document, web user agents are usually referred to as just "user agents", but there are other kinds of user agents in other domains, for example "mail user agents" in the context of email.
 A person can use many different user agents in their day-to-day life.

 The most common type of web user agent is the web browser, including in-app browsers that can follow cross-site links.
-However, search engines, voice-driven assistants, and generative AI systems that can present snippets or summaries of websites to their users, or help their users interact with websites, can also be user agents.
+However, user agents also include other tools like search engines, voice-driven assistants, and generative AI systems that present snippets or summaries of website content, or help people navigate and interact with websites.

 User agent behavior is not completely defined by web standards or even by technical specifications in general.
 In particular, user agents choose which specifications to implement in order to best serve their users, and they implement proprietary user interfaces and other behavior around the specifications they do implement.